seblum/mlops-airflow-DAGs/README.md

 ##  License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache License.
 Feel free to use and modify the code as per your needs.

 This project is related to the Bookdown Book [MLOps Engineering](https://github.com/seblum/mlops-engineering-book) and the ML platform based on Airflow & MLflow of [this project](https://github.com/seblum/mlops-airflow-on-eks).